 Having dense breast tissue also makes it harder for doctors to identify breast cancer.

 For women with such changes, the risk of breast cancer is increased only slightly unless abnormal tissue structure is detected during a biopsy or they have a family history of breast cancer.

-The earlier menstruation begins (especially before age 12), the greater the risk of developing breast cancer.
+The earlier menstruation begins (especially before age 12), the higher the risk of developing breast cancer.

 The later the first pregnancy occurs and the later menopause occurs, the higher the risk.
 Never having had a baby increases the risk of developing breast cancer.
 However, women who have their first pregnancy after age 30 are at higher risk than those who never have a baby.